prikhi/pencil/docs/source/devguide/tutorial/dimensionshandleconstraints.rst

 Special Constraints for Dimension and Handle
 ============================================

-Sometimes, shapes may have to be created with special features such as being scaled with a fixed ratio, having handles moved only on one direction or in a limited length.
+Sometimes, shapes may have to be created with special features such as scaling with a fixed ratio, having handles move only in one direction or within a limited range.
 Pencil supports many constraints for Pencil properties.

 Dimension
 ---------